 - If your trades give you a high success rate, pursue a lower win-loss ratio.
 If your trading strategy gives you a low success rate, but with high returns, stay tight and aim for the highest risk-to-return ratio.

-- The trailing stop loss order is an ultimate way to handle risk.
+- The trailing stop loss order is an ultimate way to implement trade risk management.
 Decide on the size of corrections you expect and use it to set the parameter of the TSLO.
 This way the stop will follow the price action, locking-in profit on the way up.
 At the same time, you will handle the corrective moves.